ruSauron/random-py-slideshow/README.md

 Run the script in your image folder or pass the path as an argument:
 `python RandomSlideshow_v3.py "C:\Images"`

-Either cheang directory first from the console or from a batch file:
+Either change directory first from the console or from a batch file:

     cd /usr/images
     cd c:\images